TheDevPath/scrypto-examples-ep2/README.md

 Now we have a project we can deploy and interact with via the `resim` radix engine simulator.

-First lets find out what this ResourceBuilder is along with Bucket, Vault and some new items not seen just yet.
+First up let's find out what this ResourceBuilder looks like along with Bucket, Vault and some new items not seen just yet.

 We can do this a couple ways: